-- The outside area is to be neatly mowed, trimmed, pruned, fertilized, and watered for outside areas that apply in your rental contract. - o Remove all trash and debris, placing in the proper receptacles. - o Remove grease or oil drips; dispose of motor oil properly it does not belong in the garbage receptacles. - o Pick up any animal feces whether you have an animal or not.
+- o The outside area is to be neatly mowed, trimmed, pruned, fertilized, all weeds removed, and watered for outside areas that apply in your rental contract. - o Remove all trash and debris, placing in the proper receptacles. - o Remove grease or oil drips; dispose of motor oil properly it does not belong in the garbage receptacles. - o Pick up any animal feces whether you have an animal or not.